rodrinoblega/proper_images_processor/README.md

 ![](static/Proper_Diagram.png)

 ```
-Note: I have the ImageFinderClient, ImageDownloadClient and ImageStorerClient as interface inside UseCase layer and the
+Note: I have the ImageFinderClient, ImageDownloadClient and ImageStorerClient as interface
-implementations of those interface in the framework layer.
-I did this because, if in the future we want to change
+inside UseCase layer and the implementations of those interface in the framework layer.
+I
+did this because, if in the future we want to change any implementation, I would only have
-any implementation, I would only modify it in one single place.
+modify in one single place.
 ```

 ```
-Note 2: I have an Instrumentation class that handles logs.
+Note 2: I have an Instrumentation struct that handles logs.
 Nowadays I only print the error.
 If we want to add, for example, a tracking tool in order to register errors,
-we can do it here without modifying any code.
+we can do it here without modifying any business logic code.
 ```

 ```